 Oisín C. Joyce (TCD)

-Oisín C. Joyce is a second-year PhD student in Trinity College Dublin.
-The current focus of Oisín’s research is to determine how concussion and traumatic brain injury in current and retired sporting athletes can affect brain health using a measure of multisensory integration and whether there is an associative link to cardiovascular health and disease.
+Oisín C. Joyce is the current NSI-ECRN President and a fourth-year PhD student in Trinity College Dublin.
+His doctoral research revolves around concussion and brain health using a measure of multisensory integration.
+He is investigating whether there is an associative link to cardiovascular health and disease among retired sporting athletes.
+An advocate for green labs and sustainability, he is aiming to establish invested and synergistic links between industry and academia to grow and adopt innovative sustainable practices.
+He is also looking to bridge the gap between private industry and academia bringing people together to uncover the world of research commercialisation tapping into the innovation and entrepreneurship of ECR’s.
 Outside of the lab, although it defies his research goals, he loves to box.
-He also likes to read and collect comic books which he feel aids in his passion and creativity for neuroscience and research.
+He also likes to read and collect comic books which he feels aids in his passion and creativity for neuroscience and research.

 Janosch Heller (DCU)